 3. Electronics spending

 Despite inflation concerns, the interest in big-ticket items like electronics is rising.
-The consumer technology industry in the U.S. is expected to generate over half of a trillion dollars in 2022.
+The consumer technology industry in the U.S. generated over half of a trillion dollars in 2022.
 Consumers are looking to buy tech from smartphones to streaming services.

 Opportunities to Address These Shifts